Lil Pump (album)

 Lil Pump is the debut studio album by American rapper Lil Pump.
 It was released through Tha Lights Global and Warner Records on October 6, 2017.
-The album features guest appearances from frequent collaborator and fellow American rapper Smokepurpp, alongside fellow American rappers Lil Yachty, Chief Keef, Gucci Mane, 2 Chainz, and Rick Ross.
+The album features guest appearances from rappers Smokepurpp, Lil Yachty, Chief Keef, Gucci Mane, 2 Chainz, and Rick Ross.
 It also features its production from Bighead, Ronny J, and TM88, among others.
-The sequel album, Lil Pump 2, was released six years later on March 17, 2023.

 Upon its release, the album was supported by five singles: "Boss", "Flex Like Ouu", "D Rose", "Molly", and "Gucci Gang".
 The album debuted at number three on the US Billboard 200, with first-week sales of 45,000 album-equivalent units.
 On July 24, 2018, the album was certified gold by the Recording Industry Association of America (RIAA).
+A sequel, Lil Pump 2, was released five years later on March 17, 2023.

 Background

 On May 20, 2017, Lil Pump first announced the album through Twitter.
 He stated that the project was to be released in August of that year, however, he did not meet this expected due date.
 While the fans waited for the project, he released the next single, called "Gucci Gang".
 Just a month later, Pump announced that the album has been completed, along with the release date and cover art several days later.